NTNU-IHB/PythonFMU/README.md

                         If given, canBeInstantiatedOnlyOncePerProcess=true
-  --handle-state        If given, canGetAndSetFMUstate=true --serialize-state     If given, canSerializeFMUstate=true --use-memory-management
+  --handle-state        If given, canGetAndSetFMUstate=true --serialize-state     If given, canSerializeFMUstate=true
-                        If given, canNotUseMemoryManagementFunctions=false
 ```

 ### How do I build an FMU from python code with third-party dependencies?

 Often, Python scripts depends on non-builtin libraries like `numpy`, `scipy`, etc.
 _PythonFMU_ does not package a full environment within the FMU.
-However you can package a `requirements.txt` or `environment.yml` file within your FMU following these steps:
+However, you can package a `requirements.txt` or `environment.yml` file within your FMU following these steps:

 1. Install _pythonfmu_ package: `pip install pythonfmu`
 2. Create a new class extending the `Fmi2Slave` class declared in the `pythonfmu.fmi2slave` module (see below for an example).